 Despite the track working well as a live rendition (in all honesty, the whole “British Steel” was perfect material for a concert stage) it was dropped from the set after the conclusion of 1980- tour.
 In 2009 at tail end of “Nostradamus” tour Priest announced British Steel 30th anniversary trek playing the album from start to finish.
 Tour only stayed Stateside with the exception of few dates in Japan in October 2009.
 These were also (although no one could see it at the time) K.K.
 Downing’s final performances with the band.
 “Steeler” sounded exceptionally well with their then current sound and scope of the band and live rendition was released in the summer of 2010 as part of “British Steel” 30th anniversary 2CD/DVD reissue.

 It laid down a blueprint for NWOBHM and is still being followed all across the genre.
 It’s asset was tightness and different moods, there were fast songs, mid-tempo numbers, slow burners and songs like “Steeler” that simply crushed its way into listener’s sub-conscious.
-Aup tond then of course a track like “Steeler” benefited greatly from a catchy title and by late 1980’s there already was a band named after the song.
+Of course a track like “Steeler” benefited greatly from a catchy title and by late 1980’s there already was a band named after the song.
 The ultimate tribute if you need one.
-During the last couple of years there’s even been a festival in the UK called British Steel.
-And finally there’s the cover; a hand gripping tightly to a razor blade.
+Few decades later there’s even been a festival in the UK called British Steel.
+And finally there’s the cover; a hand gripping tightly to a razor blade, with original version blood spilling from this deadly grasp.
 “Steeler” talked about that as well but it’s message was also more universal, stand for yourself and stay true to your beliefs.
 What Judas Priest and heavy metal always were and will be about.

 With acknowledgements: Judas Priest Info Pages